Volleyball in the Philippines: Setting and spiking the ball

 The second Filipino contribution was the "set and spike" maneuver, also known as "set and hit", "setting and spiking", or just "spike".
 A spike is a form of volleyball "attack" done by the player by jumping, raising one arm above the head and hitting the ball so it will move quickly down to the ground on the opponent's court.
 The set, on the other hand, is an over-hand pass done by the setter (another player) using the wrists to push finger-tips at the ball.

 It was after accepting the new set of rules created by the Americans regarding the "three-hit limit" when the Filipino volleyball players at the time invented the "set and spike" maneuver.
 The new technique invented by the Filipinos prompted American enthusiasts and participants in volleyball to call it as the "Filipino bomb", because "spiking the ball" was like a "hit" or a form of "attack" that can squash or "kill" the opportunity of the opponent team to hit the ball back for a possible point or win.
 A more apt description of "hitting and spiking" is that it is "an offensive style of passing the ball in a high trajectory to be struck by another player."

 Associations

 The Philippine Amateur Volleyball Association (PAVA) was founded by the Playground and Recreation Bureau (PRB) of the Philippines on July 4, 1961.
 It was renamed the Philippine Volleyball Federation (PVF) in 2003.
 The PVF was the recognized sporting body for volleyball until 2015, when recognition was transferred to the Larong Volleyball sa Pilipinas (LVPI), following a leadership dispute in the PVF.
 The LVPI itself was succeeded by the Philippine National Volleyball Federation (PNVF) in 2021.
+Some more Philippine volleyball associations include, Premier Volleyball League (PVL), Spiker's Turf (Men's counterpart of PVL).